 At the opening of the 82nd.
 Congress, Representative Kenneth B. Keating of New York again introduced his HJ Res.
-23-a Bill establishing November 19th of each year as Dedication Day, a special day on our National calendar to be ro-dedicated to the ideals and principles of Lincoln's Gettysburg Address and the reading of that acdress in the public schools and armed service training centers throughout the land.
+23-a Bill establishing November 19th of each year as Dedication Day, a special day on our National calendar to be ro-dedicated to the ideals and principles of Lincoln's Gettysburg Address and the reading of that address in the public schools and armed service training centers throughout the land.
 Shortly afterward, Congressman Keating introduced his HR 481 a Bill allowing all Civil War Veterans, in case of emergency, to select the hospital of their choice at government expense.
 Both these bills were referred to the Committee of the Judiciary, where they have remained without action and none scheduled because they "were not in compliance with the policy of the administration."

 Later on, Congressman Burdick of North Dakota introduced HJ 425, a Bill to establish June 14th (Flag Day) as a legal holiday and requesting the President to issue a special proclamation commemorating the birthday of the Flag of the United States of America.
-This bill was, likewise, referred to the Committee of the Judiciary and, likewise, pigeonboled and for the very same reason, as Congressman Keating's two bills.
+This bill was, likewise, referred to the Committee of the Judiciary and, likewise, pigeonholed and for the very same reason, as Congressman Keating's two bills.

-The one bright spot during the year was the passage of Public Law 356 on May 23rd. approving a 71⁄2 per cent increase in Civil War pensions.
-The irony of this was that when this increase finally reached our Civil War Veterans their number had been reduced from four three.
+The one bright spot during the year was the passage of Public Law sions.
+The irony of this was that when this increase finally reached our three.

-Congressman Keating's interest in our proposed legislation remains as keen as ever and both his bills will be re-introduced in 831d.
-Cores.
-He s in entire sympathy with the principles of the boost of un Order and will continue his fight for consideration of his proposed legislation
+Congressman Keating's interest in our proposed legislation remains as keen as ever and both his bills will be re-introduced in 1831d.
+Concres.
+He is in entire sympathy with the principles of our older and will continue his fight for consideration of his proposed legislation